 He is a recipient of the Department of State's Superior Honor Award and was an American Political Science Association Congressional Fellow.

-Gregory compiles Diplomacy's Public Dimension: Books, Articles, and Websites, a periodic list of reference materials for teachers and students on public diplomacy and related topics.
-A complete archive is maintained at GW's Institute for Public Diplomacy and Global Communication website.
-Recent lists are available also at websites maintained by Arizona State University's Center for Strategic Communication and the University of Southern California's Center on Public Diplomacy.
+Gregory compiles Diplomacy's Public Dimension: Books, Articles, and Websites, a periodic list of reference materials for teachers and students on public diplomacy and related topics on the Institute for Public Diplomacy and global Communication website.

 M.A., International Relations, American University, 1967

 " Entrevista con Bruce Gregory, Profesor Adjunto en la George Washington University's Institute for Public Diplomacy & Global Communication y en la Georgetown University's Master of Communication Program," El Molinillo, March 2013, 16-21.
 Interview and translation: Teresa La Porte and Joyce Baptista, Universidad de Navarra.

 " American Public Diplomacy: Enduring Characteristics, Elusive Transformation," The Hague Journal of Diplomacy, 6 (2011), 351-372.

 " Mapping Smart Power in Multi-stakeholder Public Diplomacy / Strategic Communication," Opening remarks at the Institute for Public Diplomacy and Global Communication's forum on New Approaches to Global Outreach, George Washington University, Washington, DC, October 5, 2009.

 " Public Diplomacy and National Security: Lessons From the U.S. Experience," Small Wars Journal, posted by SWJ editors, August 14, 2008.